tock/tock/doc/Design.md

 consumption at the expense of preemptive scheduling (so a malicious component could block the system by, e.g., spinning in an infinite loop).

-To first order, all component in Tock, including those in the kernel, are mutually distrustful.
-Inside the kernel Tock, achieves this with a language-based isolation abstraction called _capsules_ that incurs no memory or computation overhead.
+To first order, all components in Tock, including those in the kernel, are mutually distrustful.
+Inside the kernel, Tock achieves this with a language-based isolation abstraction called _capsules_ that incurs no memory or computation overhead.
 In user-space, Tock uses (more-or-less) a traditional process model where process are isolated from the kernel and each other using